- About Us

 As suggested by his family, memorial contributions can be made to Columbiana Youth Baseball, P.O.
 Box 265, Columbiana, Ohio, 44408 (or) Little Clipper Football Association, P.O.
 Box 406, Columbiana, Ohio 44408.

-Expressions of sympathy may be made for his family at www.bricelandfuneralservice.com
+Expressions of sympathy may be left for his family at www.bricelandfuneralservice.com